Benign GIST Tumor Treatment

 Chemotherapy is the use of drugs to treat cancer.
 This includes both traditional chemotherapy drugs and targeted therapy drugs.
 However, traditional chemotherapy drugs are ineffective in the reduction of benign GIST cells and are rarely used in recent times.
 Their side effects such as nausea and vomiting, loss of appetite, mouth sores, diarrhea, hair loss, fatigue, immunocompromising effects, and bleeding issues, also make them unfavorable.
 Drugs are used in targeted therapy to locate and kill particular cancer cells.
 It usually causes less harm to normal cells than chemotherapy or radiation therapy do.

 Tyrosine kinase inhibitors (TKIs), which are medications used in targeted therapy, block the signals required for cancer to spread.
 These drugs are effective when tumors cannot be surgically removed.
-Examples of such drugs include:
+Some features of the drug-group include:

-• Imatinib: Most patients with GISTs eventually receive treatment with this medication.
-Tumors can be tested for certain mutations in certain genes before treatment, which can help in determining the effectiveness of the drug.
+• Tumors can be tested for certain mutations in certain genes before treatment, which can help in determining the effectiveness of the drug.
 It can be used to shrink tumor cells and as an adjunct therapy post-operatively.
-Side effects include edema, diarrhea, and hemorrhage if the tumor shrinks quickly.

-• Sunitinib: this drug is used when imatinib is not indicated.
-It has a broader spectrum of activity since it inhibits proteins that imatinib does not cover.
+• A broader spectrum of activity since it inhibits proteins that other drugs may not cover.
 It helps to prolong the life expectancy of the patient.
 Its side effects include fatigue, nausea, diarrhea, mouth irritation, liver damage, and high blood pressure.

-• Regorafenib: If imatinib and sunitinib are ineffective for treating advanced GISTs, regorafenib may be administered.
-Regorafenib can slow tumor growth and lead to tumor shrinkage in some cases.
+• Can slow tumor growth and lead to tumor shrinkage in some cases.
 Common side effects include belly pain, diarrhea, fatigue, mouth or throat irritation, fever, inappetence, and weight loss.
 Rare side effects include bleeding disorders, high blood pressure, skin rashes, etc.

 Watchful waiting: